rdempsey/jobber/README.md

 ## Meeting the Requirements

-Jobber achieves the above by:
+Jobber achieves the above by providing an API that:

 Accepting a list of questions with an acceptable answer for each question:
 ```